openvinotoolkit/nncf/docs/compression_algorithms/post_training/ONNX.md

 ```
 # ONNX Results

-Below are some results for the models from [ONNX Model Zoo](https://github.com/onnx/models)
+Below are some results obtained using [benchmarking section](../../../tests/onnx/benchmarking/README.md) for the models from [ONNX Model Zoo](https://github.com/onnx/models).

 ### Classification